olgavoz1971/skvo_veb/README.md

 # skvo_veb
 This is the main archive of the skvo_veb application (https://skvo.science.upjs.sk/igebc) of Interactive Gaia Eclipsing Binary Catalog (Pavol Jozef Šafárik University in Košice, Faculty of Science)

-The web application is written using Dash Plotly. Сallbacks that work with remote databases are organized as 'background callbacks'.
+The web application is written using Dash Plotly.

+Сallbacks that work with remote databases are organized as 'background callbacks'.
 To manage them we use a Redis server and Celery
 ## Redis and Celery installation
 **Disclaimer**: The following instructions apply only to Linux, specifically Ubuntu 22.04.4 LTS.

 ### How to Install Redis (Community Edition)
-https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/
+For detailed information, visit: https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/install-redis-on-linux/
 ```bash
 $ sudo apt-get install lsb-release curl gpg